Structural and Dynamical Crossovers in Dense Electrolytes: Acknowledgment

 \section{Acknowledgment}

-This work was supported by a New Faculty Research Grant of Pusan National University, 2025.
-This research was supported by the Regional Innovation System \& Education(RISE) program through the Jeju RISE center, funded by the Ministry of Education(MOE) and the Jeju Special Self-Governing Province, Republic of Korea.(2025-RISE-17-001)
+This work was supported by the National Supercomputing Center with supercomputing resources including technical support(KSC-2025-CRE-0142).
+This research was supported by the Regional Innovation System \& Education(RISE) program through the Jeju RISE center, funded by the Ministry of Education(MOE) and the Jeju Special Self-Governing Province, Republic of Korea(2025-RISE-17-001).